engineyard/ey-cookbooks-stable-v5/custom-cookbooks/cron/cookbooks/custom-cron/README.md

 # custom-cron

 This is a wrapper cookbook around Engine Yard's cron cookbook.
-It automates the addition of cron jobs  for the application user (`deploy`)on the utility instance name specified for each cron job.
+It automates the addition of cron jobs  for the application user (`deploy`)on the instance name or type specified for each cron job.
 All cron jobs are specified in the attributes file of the cron cookbook.

 ## Limitations
 This cookbook will not install cron jobs for the root user, it must be modified if this is required.
-Cron jobs are installed for the default application user, typically called deploy.
+Cron jobs are installed for the default application user, typically called `deploy`.

 ## Installation